NBISweden/workshop-reproducible-research/docs/git.md

 * Go to the repository overview page on GitHub.
 You will see that the repository now has one release!
 This is because GitHub releases are based on Git tags.
-  Click where it says *1 release*.
+  Click where it says *3 releases*.
 This will give you an overview of the existing releases for your repository.
 If you click *Tags* you will see more or less the same information.
 Confusing?
 Well, a *tag* is a git concept while a *Release* is a GitHub concept that is based on git tags.
 Releases add some